 Colours and shapes

-It seems like every flower on the lilac has its own story, since it represents many things.
-It symbolises domestic happiness, nostalgia, first young love, innocence and remembrance.
-The white flowers also stand for reticence.
-If you were given a lilac by your lover in the 19th century, it was a sign that he wanted you to shed some of your reserve.
+It feels almost as if every little flower on the lilac stands for something different, such are the numerous associations of this flower.
+It's linked to domestic happiness, nostalgia, first young love, innocence and remembrance.
+The white variety also stand for reticence: in the 19th century, to give your lover a lilac signified that you wanted them to shed some of their reserve.

-We have no idea where the Latin name comes from, but we do know where the lilac itself originated.
-In 1560 it moved from Constantinople to Vienna.
-The lilac became fashionable in France and Berlin at the end of 16th century.
-Later, it conquered the cottage gardens of Central Europe and since the 19th century the sweet smelling flower has been a must-have in every home and garden.
+The lilac became fashionable in France and Berlin at the end of 16th century, before conquering the cottage gardens of central Europe.
+Since the 19th century, the sweet smelling flower has been ubiquitous with a well-tended country garden.